What is CERT?

 CERTs can be found across the country, including at the county and city level, as well as on college and high school campuses.
 For a complete list of College Campus CERTs (C-CERT), view our C-CERT Directory.
 To find a CERT near you, visit FEMA's CERT Search.

-The University of South Florida's CERT is a student organization which is an adaptation of the above FEMA program, tailored to our campus and community.
-Our program is operated by students, faculty, and staff at USF who receive both the CERT Basic Training as well as advanced training in specific areas to maximize our effectiveness.
+The University of South Florida's CERT was established in 2013 as a program which is an adaptation of the above FEMA program, tailored to our campus and community.
+Our CERT program is operated by students, faculty, and staff at USF who receive both the CERT Basic Training as well as advanced training in specific areas to maximize our effectiveness.